fahidmohammad/gumshoe.js/README.md

 # Gumshoe

 A JavaScript tracking class for Hyatt.com analytics.
-By default, the script will report basic information to the Hyatt Analytics Warehouse; however, the information reported can be modified and appended significantly.

 # Dependencies